Top Diplomats of S. Korea, Japan Confirm Gaps at Paris Talks

-Report: Japanese Foreign Minister Taro Kono raised issue with South Korean Supreme Court rulings that ordered Japanese companies to remunerate Korean victims of forced wartime labor.

-During a meeting on the sidelines of an international conference in Paris on Thursday, Kono singled out comments made by South Korean Foreign Ministry spokesperson Kim In-chul.
+During a meeting on the sidelines of an international conference in Paris on Thursday, Kono singled out comments made by South Korean Foreign Ministry spokesperson Kim In-

 "I understand that the South Korean Foreign Ministry spokesperson said there is no problem with Japanese companies' implementation of the South Korean Supreme Court's rulings."